-Since the additional State Pension was introduced in 1978, it has been possible to contract-out of it into a pension scheme that meets certain criteria.
-Where an employee is a member of a contracted-out scheme, they and their employer pay a reduced rate of National Insurance (NI), designed to reflect the cost of providing the benefits foregone.
+From the time the additional State Pension was introduced in 1978, it was possible to contract-out of it into a pension scheme that meets certain criteria.
+Where an employee was contracted-out scheme, they and their employer paid a reduced rate of National Insurance (NI), designed to reflect the cost of providing the benefits foregone.
 Between 1978 and 1997, contracted-out schemes were required to provide a Guaranteed Minimum Pension (GMP).
 Since 1997, a different test has applied but contracted-out schemes still have to provide a GMP for rights accrued between 1978 and 1997.

 Commons Briefing papers SN04956